JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Refutational normalization

 \section{Refutational normalization}

-In Section \ref{sec:WGinclusion} we have seen that the {\WGBI} algorithm, when applied to inclusion-checking, is complete but is so slow that, in practice, when run with a reasonable time-out, it may not be able to terminate in many cases.
-Since inclusion for {\cJS} is EXPTIME-hard, we cannot hope to have an algorithm that is efficient in any possible situation; our aim is to make it ``fast enough'' in most cases of practical interest.
+In Section \ref{sec:WGinclusion} we have seen that the {\WG} algorithm, when applied to inclusion-checking, is complete; \mrevone{however, it is too slow in practice.
+For example, in Section \ref{sec:expeval} we present several datasets derived from real-world schemas where it hits a 10-minute timeout in a fraction of cases that ranges from $13\%$ to $90\%$.}{1.9} \mrevone{Since inclusion for {\cJS} is EXPTIME-hard, we cannot hope to have an algorithm that is efficient in any possible situation; our aim is to make it ``fast enough'' in most cases of practical interest, and, at least, as fast as the rule-based approach in the rule-provable cases.}{1.1}

-We achieve this by proposing a different approach for the computation of the DNF of $\aall[S_1,\anot(S_2)]$: instead of adopting the standard and general-purpose DNF algorithm, we adopt a \emph{\RNAlg} algorithm, that is, an algorithm that is optimized for the case when $\aall[S_1,\anot(S_2)]$ reduces to $\afalse$, with the aim of achieving the efficiency of the rule-based approach in the rule-provable cases.

-We achieve that aim through a combination of techniques: \begin{enumerate} \item \emph{lazy normalization}: we have seen in Section \ref{sec:DNF} that it is common to find a schema $S$ such that the {\CDNF} of $\anot(S)$ may have an exponential size; for this reason we normalize $\aall[S_1,\anot(S_2)]$ using a \emph{lazy} approach that does not really compute $\aDNF(\anot(S_2))$ in the rule-provable cases; \item \emph{fast complement-absorption}: in the rule-based approach, $S\subt S$ is proved in linear time, hence we deploy techniques to be able to reduce $\aall[S,\anot(S)]$ to $\afalse$ in linear time; we call this reduction ``complement-absorption'', since $\anot(S)$ is the complement of $S$; \item \emph{eager reference-evaluation}: in the DNF algorithm of \cite{DBLP:journals/pvldb/AttoucheBCGSS22}, when we meet a typed operator that guards a reference, such as $K=\apReq(\qkw{a},\aref(y))$, we just return $K$ (case \emph{otherwise} in the definition of $\aDNF$ in Section \ref{sec:DNF}); in Refutational Normalization, we eagerly evaluate the body of $y$ since, in case it reduces to $\afalse$, then the entire $K$ can be reduced to $\afalse$.
+We achieve this by proposing a different approach for the computation of the DNF of $\aall[S_1,\anot(S_2)]$: instead of adopting the standard and general-purpose DNF algorithm, we adopt a \emph{\RNAlg} algorithm, an algorithm that is optimized for the case when $\aall[S_1,\anot(S_2)]$ reduces to $\afalse$, \mrevone{by adopting a combination of techniques, all inspired by the basic idea of mirroring the behavior of the rules during the process of normalization:}{1.1} \begin{enumerate} \item \emph{lazy normalization}: we have seen in Section \ref{sec:DNFNotObj} that it is common to find a schema $S$ such that the {\CDNF} of $\anot(S)$ may have an exponential size; for this reason we normalize $\aall[S_1,\anot(S_2)]$ using a \emph{lazy} approach that does not completely compute $\aDNF(\anot(S_2))$ in the rule-provable cases; \item \emph{fast complement-absorption}: in the rule-based approach, the reflexive case $S\subt S$ is proved in linear time, hence we deploy techniques to be able to reduce $\aall[S,\anot(S)]$ to $\afalse$ in linear time; we call this reduction ``complement-absorption'', since $\anot(S)$ is the complement of $S$; \item \emph{eager reference-evaluation}: in the DNF algorithm of \cite{DBLP:journals/pvldb/AttoucheBCGSS22}, when we meet a typed operator that guards a reference, such as $K=\apReq(\keykey{a},\aref(y))$, we just return $K$ (case \emph{otherwise} in the definition of $\aDNF$ in Section \ref{sec:DNF}); in Refutational Normalization, we eagerly evaluate the body of $y$ since, if it reduces to $\afalse$, then the entire $K$ can be reduced to $\afalse$.